Mouka Tišnov: History

 The origins of the company date back to 1842, when František Mouka established a small manufactory in Tišnov, then part of the Austrian Empire.
 Initially focused on the production of ropes and nets for agriculture and industry, the business later shifted toward textile strap production.
 In 1907, the enterprise was taken over by Antonín Mouka, who relocated the operation to a new site and introduced specialized strap weaving.Under his leadership, the company implemented technical improvements, including a loom capable of weaving six straps simultaneously.

 Following a fire in 1928, the business was rebuilt and continued to grow.
 It remained operational through the Great Depression and was listed in the Chronicle of Crafts, Trade, and Industry published by the Chamber of Commerce and Trade in Brno in 1942.

 In 1948, following the Communist takeover of Czechoslovakia, the company was nationalized.
 It was later renamed and operated under various state-run structures, including S. K. Neumann Works.

 After the fall of communism, the company was re-established in 1992 by MVDr.
 Jiří Mouka, a descendant of the founding family.
 During the privatization process, the family reacquired some of the original property, although machinery and other infrastructure had to be repurchased from the state.
 In the following years, the company invested in new production technologies, including Jacquard looms and specialized equipment for tapered straps and energy absorbers.

 In 2014, company leadership passed to the next generation, with Ing.
 Hana Brázdová and her husband Ing.
 Ivo Brázda assuming control of the business.

-Products

-The company manufactures straps using a variety of materials, including polyamide, polyester, polypropylene, high-strength polyethylene (e.g., Dyneema®), and natural fibers such as cotton and jute.
-Production includes flat and tubular weaves, Jacquard patterns, tapered straps, and energy-absorbing components.

-Quality Management and Facilities

-In 1999, Mouka Tišnov obtained ISO 9001 certification for its quality management system.
-In 2018, the company opened a new production facility, increasing its capacity and improving working conditions.
-The facility includes technologies such as heat pumps and energy recovery systems.